adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 On your host computer, open VirtualBox Manager.

-Go to Network►Adapter 1 Tab
+Go to Network→Adapter 1 Tab

 - Set 'Attached to:' to 'Bridged Apapter'.